Budapest 4th constituency

 The 4th constituency of Budapest (Budapesti 04. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 04.
 OEVK.

 Since 2022, it has been represented by Bence Tordai of the Dialogue for Hungary party.

 Geography

-The 2nd constituency is located in north-western part of Buda.
+The 2nd constituency is located in the north-western part of Buda.

-The constituency borders with 2nd constituency of Pest County to the northwest, 3rd constituency of Pest County to the north, 10th- and 7th constituency to the east and 3rd constituency to the south.
+The constituency borders the 2nd constituency of Pest County to the northwest, the 3rd constituency of Pest County to the north, the 10th- and 7th constituencies to the east and the 3rd constituency to the south.

 List of districts

 The constituency includes the following municipalities: